 Volunteer of the Year

-This award celebrates a truly exceptional individual who has gone above and beyond expectations in their volunteering role during the year.
-Tell us about a volunteer whose dedication, thoughtfulness, energy and care have made a lasting impact on the experience of staff, patients, or both.
+This award celebrates an individual who has gone above and beyond expectations in their volunteering role during the year, and made a noticeable impact on the experience of staff, patients and their local community.

 Outstanding Staff Champion for Volunteers

 This award goes to a supportive member of health and care staff (outside of volunteer management) who has championed and embraced volunteers, and gone the extra mile to recognise the positive impact volunteers can make.

 This award recognises the commitment and dedication of an outstanding health and care staff member who leads volunteers, or has a core responsibility for managing or coordinating volunteering in the health and care sector.
 We want to see examples of leaders who have improved the ways volunteers support staff, patients, and the volunteers themselves using innovation and bringing about transformation.

 This award recognises the importance and value of bringing health and care volunteers together with other organisations in hospitals and the wider community.

 Innovation in Volunteering Award

 This award recognises the contributions and achievements of an innovative idea or scheme involving volunteers that has made a significant contribution to staff, patients and the wider community.

 This award celebrates successful approaches to inclusion; projects or schemes that positively promote ethnicity, disability, refugees, the homeless, or carers for example, within their volunteering strategy.
 We want to see examples of how an inclusive approach has brought benefits to volunteer, staff, patients and the wider community beyond.